 “We didn’t like the idea of keeping our cat locked up in our small New York apartment all day,” said Brooklyn resident Nate Hunter, who walks his Maine Coon, Chickpea.
 “Leash training our cat and taking her to the park allows her to experience nature without the risk of getting injured or lost.”

 Think your kitty would like to explore the concrete jungle?
 Read on for tips on how he or she can join the ranks of the adventure cats even if you don’t own a pair of hiking boots.

 1. Start small.

-Even if you’re never heading into the forest, the basics of leash training remain the same.
-So when you and your cat are ready to venture outside the first few times, keep it close to home.
+Even if you never plan to hit the trail, the basics of leash training remain the same, which means practice indoors to see if your cat is comfortable in a harness.
+And when you and your cat are ready to venture outside the first few times, keep it close to home.

 Green space may be hard to come by, but you can use what’s available to you.
 That may be a balcony, a rooftop garden, a courtyard or even the front stoop — any outdoor area that’s close enough that you can quickly get back indoors if your cat gets spooked.

 “Being in a city, we had to be creative with where to take our cat,” said Hunter.
 “We didn’t like the idea of bringing her right onto the street because we thought she might get scared.
 We have access to our apartment roof, so we decided to start Chickpea’s outdoor journey there.
 It’s much quieter, and we’re typically alone when we bring her out.”

 If you venture to a rooftop, be sure to keep that curious cat away from the ledge, and if you have a small porch or balcony, consider transforming it into a catio.
 “You can create a catio even in very small outdoor space,” pet columnist Darcy Matheson told Adventure Cats.
 “You can enclose your patio with some finer mesh.
 It may be unsightly, but it means your cat is not going to be at risk of falling off your balcony.”